 Scotland in Stitches

 This is the story of Smailholm's involvement in the Great Tapestry of Scotland.
+See also the Village News page for the latest panel.
 The tapestry was first shown to the public in the Scottish Parliament in September 2013.

 The first book about the tapestry, The Great Tapestry of Scotland The Making of a Masterpiece, by Susan Mansfield and Alistair Moffat, was published in September 2013 to coincide with the tapestry's opening.
 It covers about forty of the panels, with very good coverage of the Smailholm panels, and is published by Berlinn at a cost of £9.99.
 It is available from good bookshops or on line.

 In November 2015 a further book was published containing pictures of all the panels, the history they tell and the groups who stitched them.
 This is also published by Berlinn and is widely available in bookshops and on line.

 The latest addition, The Story of Scotland, by Alan Burnett, is a children's book, illustrated with pictures from the tapestry - many adults have also reported that it's a very good read!

 More details can about the tapestry, including exhibition dates, can be found at The Great Tapestry of Scotland website.